Tropical Development Likely As Hurricane Season Winds Down | Weather.com

 Historically, the area in yellow below stretching from the western Caribbean to the Bahamas as well as a separate area in the central Atlantic have had the most instances of named storm formations in November.

 The last month of hurricane season generates a storm every one to two years, on average.
-In the past 10 years, the season's last storm fizzled as soon as Oct.
+In the past 10 years, the season's last storm fizzled as early as Oct.
 28 and as late as Dec.
 7.

 Last year, no storms formed in November.